comstock/CharlieHebdo/README.md

 * Since I added the ImageMagick commands to one of the outputed files, I need to edit the convert\_to\_tiff.py script so the commands aren't duplicated or (better), I should remove the ImageMagick commands from the main script and only apply them with the _convert_ script.
 * Should I leave instructions for generating text diagrams of file systems using the Tree utility?
 * Nicole Mills Oral History directory includes two bitonal TIFF images -- scans of her license pages (or something like that).
 Should I go to the trouble of discluding bitonal TIFFs, or just delete this "oral history" directory manually, from the staging area, BEFORE RUNNING THE CONVERT TO TIFF script?
+* Manually convert the bitonal or multipage TIFFs found in the tiff-error log file.
+* Should we delete the Nicole --oral directory?
+Those TIFFs are bitonal documents.
+IF we do delete this directory we should manually make a note of this within the noProcessing.txt file.
+* Change TIFF creation error message "Non-standard" to something better
+* Figure out what all the images produced are corrupt and add logic to check for corruption.

 >> script that runs over targeted list of image files, and makes lists of any bitonal,  not RGB, or not 24-bit?